 At times work can get stressful and become frustrating.
 It can be tempting to share your thoughts and feelings about a colleague, patient, surgery or particular clinical practice online.
 Wait, reflect and consider any comments before making them.
 Are they professional?
 Would you say the same things in person?
 If the answer is no, then you may wish to think of other ways to make your point or provide feedback.

-- Make yourself aware of current GMC guidance on use of social media.
+- Make yourself aware of current GDC guidance on using social media.

 - Remember that any opinion, post or comment remains online and may remain accessible even if you delete.